-- Stand for election for Chairman of the General Meeting and propose a candidate for Chairman of the General Meeting to be noted in the minutes.
+- stand for the election of the Chairperson of the General Meeting and propose a candidate for the Chairperson of the General Meeting to be noted in the minutes;

-- Propose amendments and additions to draft resolutions on the agenda for the General Meeting before the discussion on the item covering the draft resolution concerned by the proposal is closed.
+- propose amendments and additions to draft resolutions being on the agenda for the General Meeting before the discussion on the item covering the draft resolution concerned by the proposal is closed;

-- Propose candidates for the Bank’s Supervisory Board in writing to the Chairman of the General Meeting or orally to the minutes.
+- propose candidates for the Bank’s Supervisory Board in writing to the Chairperson of the General Meeting or orally to the minutes;

-- Review the book of minutes and request a copy of resolutions authenticated by the Management Board.
+- review the book of minutes and request copies of resolutions authenticated by the Management Board;

 The Management Board is obliged to provide the shareholder, at the shareholder’s request, with information concerning the Company if this is justified by the assessment of an issue on the agenda.
 The Management Board should refuse information if:

 - this could damage the Company or its associated company or subsidiary, in particular due to disclosure of technical, trade or organisational secret of the Company;